 \subsubsection{Model Architecture}

-The convolutional neural network used in this work follows the VGG-16 architecture proposed in \cite{simonyan2014a}, with some modifications to the output layers in order to perform model regression, and to the input layers to allow for periodic 200x200 binary images.
-The model architecture, described in \cref{tab:vgg16}, can be split conceptually into a feature extraction section (layers 1-18), and a dense calculation section (layers 18-21).
-The feature extraction part of the model consists of convolutional blocks separated by 2x2 maximum pooling layers.
-At the end of the last pooling layer, the results are flattened and passed to a series of dense layers.
-Here, the first layer will be fully connected, with 4096 nodes.
-Before passing to the output layer, the last dense layer is then split into two heads, each with 2048 nodes, allowing for a separate final optimization of the two regression targets.
-The activation function used for all of these layers is the rectified linear unit (ReLU) function, except for the final layer, where a linear function for regression.
+The convolutional neural network used in this work is based on the VGG-16 architecture \cite{simonyan2014a}, with modifications to the output and input layers for model regression and to accommodate periodic 200x200 binary images.
+As detailed in \cref{tab:vgg16}, the architecture is divided into a feature extraction section (layers 1-18) and a dense calculation section (layers 18-21).
+The feature extraction includes convolutional blocks interspersed with 2x2 max pooling layers.
+After the last pooling layer, the results are flattened and passed to dense layers, starting with a fully connected layer of 4096 nodes.
+The final dense layer is split into two heads, each with 2048 nodes, allowing separate optimization for the two regression targets.
+All layers use the rectified linear unit (ReLU) activation function, except for the output layer, which uses a linear function for regression.
 In total, this model has 134 million learnable parameters ($N_\xi = 134$M) in a feed-forward network.

 One variation from standard architectures is the inclusion of a periodic specific convolutional layer at the beginning.
-These custom layers have been built and introduced to the model to account for the periodicity of the pore geometry images, such that boundaries are accounted for in the same manner they are accounted for in the pore-scale simulations.
+These custom layers are introduced to the model to account for the periodicity of the pore geometry images, such that boundaries are accounted for in the same manner they are accounted for in the pore-scale simulations.
 This layer, based on the work presented in \cite{schubert2019a}, adds a periodic padding to each convolutional layer allowing wrap around filters in each direction, and is developed as an extraction of the standard 2D TensorFlow/Keras convolutional layer.

-In total this model provides 134 million learnable parameter weights ($N_\xi = 134$M), which are connected as a feed-forward network.
-Although this architecture and many other CNN architectures are used to solve problems like object classification or object recognition, they can be used for regression problems with modifications to the output layer and the loss function.